krallapalli/letterscampaign/README.md

-# LettersCampaign
+# Letters Campaign

-Letters campaign application can be used to print campaign letters for any type of campaign.
-It's a static website uses javascript to generate and print letters.
+This application can be used to generate and print campaign letters.
+It's a static website and uses javascript.
 It's easy to use and customizable for any campaign.
-You can have state specific campaigns and national level campaigns too.
+You can have state specific letters and national level letters.
+The app uses users state to identify the recepients.
 Just deploy the application on S3 or any web server and share the link.

 Here is a working example.